 The myth runs as follows.
 The sea-god Poseidon gave Minos, the all-powerful ruler of Crete and a favorite of the gods, a beautiful white bull, on the understanding that Minos was to sacrifice it back to him in thanks.
 But Minos liked the bull and decided to keep it.
 Incensed at this outrage, Poseidon cursed the king by making his wife Pasiphae fall in love with the animal.

 Trapped in what seemed to be a hopeless affection, she at last consummated her lust by donning a cow hide, inducing the bull to make love to her and, horror of horrors, becoming pregnant by it.
 The creature she bore was the half-man half-bull Minotaur, a human baby with bovine horns that she tried to hide from her husband after its birth.
 But Minos discovered the halfling—and along with it the whole truth!—and confronted his wife, accusing her of unnatural passion.

-In his half of their debate from The Cretans, what was essentially the prosecution's case, Minos must have charged his wife with bestiality.
-Unfortunately, that speech is still lost, but much of what Minos said can be gathered from Pasiphae's subsequent response which the papyrus preserves.
+In his half of their debate, what was essentially the prosecution's case, Minos must have charged his wife with bestiality.
+Unfortunately, that speech is lost, but much of what Minos said can be gathered from Pasiphae's subsequent response, the part of The Cretans which the papyrus preserves.
 To judge from her defense, he condemned her outlandish behavior, blaming it on self-indulgent eroticism—the typical behavior of a sluttish, pampered princess—and vowed to have her executed for such a crime by drowning her in the sea.
 She replies as follows: